rjfarmer/pyQuadp/README.md

 ### qfloat

-A quad precision number is created by passing either a int, float, or strong to ``qfloat``:
+A quad precision number is created by passing either a int, float, or string to ``qfloat``:

 ````python
 import pyquad